highchair/artinruins-com/_property/wexford-innovation-center.md

 ### Design Reception

 Unlike some of the construction projects during the boom of 2000 to 2008, the aesthetics of this property did not meet with much pushback.
-With the open land in the Jewelry District, many residents and advocates for smart development were in favor of a modern, LEED-certified building like this one to provide contrast as one moves from the historic downtown and into the historic Jewelry District.
+With the open land in the Jewelry District, many residents and advocates for smart development were in favor of a modern, <span class="abbr">LEED</span>-certified building like this one to provide contrast as one moves from the historic downtown and into the historic Jewelry District.

 We think the design is pleasing enough, modern in a classic, simple way, and not gaudy or overly shiny.
 The bend in the middle provides some visual interest, while each façade has a slightly different window pattern — all glass with very little obstruction on the river-facing east, a gradually diminishing pattern on the north, a regularly spaced pattern on the south with a floating corner effect on one side, and a regularly spaced pattern on the west.
 It is subtle but it gives each side a little bit of variety.
 For interior users of the space, views towards the river and residential hills on the east are highlighted by having the most glass on that side.